The Medallion Architecture in Azure: Bronze, Silver, and Gold Layers Explained with Real Pipelines

 df_silver.write.format("delta").mode("overwrite").save("abfss://.../silver/customers/")

-# Silver → Gold notebook
+# Silver → Gold notebook: Build star schema and aggregations

 df_silver = spark.read.format("delta").load("abfss://.../silver/customers/")